Benelli 254: Model history

 With the backing of the Italian Government agency Gepi, Italian-Argentine industrialist Alejandro de Tomaso purchased Benelli and Moto Guzzi in 1972.
 He set about introducing a range of new models, including one to take advantage of the tax concessions on machines under 250 cc in Italy and other markets.

 The bike was designed by engineer Lino Tonti and although a four, was a different design the larger 500/4.
 Styling was by Paolo Martin.
 The 250 Quatro was First shown at the 1975 Milan Motorcycle Show, and production started in 1977.

 Plastic and aluminium were used extensively to keep the weight down to 117 kg.
 Martin's sleek styling included uncluttered handlebars, with the clocks and brake master cylinder mounted in the tank.
 This reduced the tank capacity to 8.5 L, and gave the bike a range of only 75 to 85 mi.
 The British Moto Guzzi importers declined to import the model because of the range.

 The Benelli version was aimed a more sports market whereas the Moto Guzzi was intended to be more touring oriented.
 The two brands used different tanks and seat humps.
 On the Benelli 3 spoke cast wheels were fitted and 6 spoke on the Guzzi.
-The machine were expensive compared to its rivals and sales were slow.
+The machine was expensive compared to its rivals and sales were slow.
 The Guzzi version stopped production in 1981, although was still available in showrooms for a few years.
 Less than 1,000 of the Guzzi version were produced.
 The Benelli variant stopped production in 1984.